amitkgupta/boshv3/README.md

 ### Minikube

-- If I want to upgrade my Minikube to use Kubernetes 1.15, how do I do this?
+- If I want to upgrade my Minikube to use Kubernetes 1.X, how do I do this?
 Does it entail a full teardown and restart of my Minikube cluster, including all its state?

 ## Development

 ### Requirements

-You will need to have some prerequisites installed such as `go`, `make`, `kustomize`, `kubectl`, `docker`, and `kubebuilder` installed.
+You will need to have some prerequisites installed such as `go`, `make`, `kubectl`, `docker`, and `kubebuilder` installed.
 You should have the `bosh` CLI installed so you can target BOSH Directors directly and manually test that the right resources/tasks are being created/run in BOSH.
 This project manages UAA clients associated with BOSH Directors, so it can be useful to have the `uaac` CLI installed as well.

 ### Makefile